-Depending on the outcome of the Mayor's verdict, your Franklin County DUI lawyer can still pursue an appeal through the local Municipal Court (e.g. the Columbus Municipal Court) or the County Court.
+Depending on the outcome of the Mayor's verdict, your Hamilton County DUI lawyer can still pursue an appeal through the local Municipal Court (e.g. the Cincinnati Municipal Court) or the County Court.

 This legal authority that the Mayor wields in this environment can be worrisome thought.
 There has been growing discussion on the potential conflict of interest that can result from giving a Mayor the ability to demand the collection of a fine that will paid into a budget that he or she also controls.
 Even so, this has been a long-standing tradition in the state, with over 260 jurisdictions allowing Mayors this broad legal authority.